grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/300 Analyze results.md

 <Collapsible title="user flow example" isOpen="" tag="">

-Since this example simulates a human user rather than an API call, it has sleep between each request.
+Since this example simulates a human user rather than an API call, it has a sleep between each request.
+Run with `k6 run user-flow.js`.

 <CodeGroup labels={["user-flow.js"]} lineNumbers={["true"]} showCopyButton={[true]}>